A Seat at the Table: Background

 In 2009, in an interview with MTV, Solange revealed that she was determining the type of sound for the follow-up to Sol-Angel and the Hadley St. Dreams.
 Solange rented a house in Santa Barbara, California to get into a certain state of mind while writing and making music.
 In an interview with Vibe on July 7, 2010, Solange said she suffered "a little bit of a breakdown" while recording her new album: "I literally gave up my sanity for a while to do this record. ...
 We literally were waking up in the morning and just making music all day and all night. ...
 It just started to wear on me in so many different ways.
 I started having these crazy panic attacks."
 Solange explained how she made sacrifices "mentally, emotionally and financially", and continued, "It's more than an album to me.
 It's a transitional time in my life."
 While still working on her third studio album, Solange released an EP titled True, for digital download on iTunes November 27, 2012.
 On May 14, 2013, Solange announced that she had launched her own record label named Saint Records, which she will be using to release her third full-length album and future music projects distributed through Sony.

 On May 15, 2015, Solange performed a new song at an HBO-sponsored event.
 The song, which is titled "Rise" was inspired by police killings in Ferguson and Baltimore and the subsequent protests.
 The song is the opening track on the album and is a funk song that utilizes synth.
-The day after the performance, Solange revealed she has written twenty-four songs for her third studio album; the songs were written to piano, with Solange structuring them on her own before finding the producers to finish them.
+The day after the performance, Solange revealed she had written twenty-four songs for her third studio album; the songs were written to piano, with Solange structuring them on her own before finding the producers to finish them.
 In July 2015, Solange announced that her third studio album was nearly complete, and that she was laying low on the performance side until her new music was complete, however she made an exception performing at the FYF festival.
 On her thirtieth birthday, she stated that she completed A Seat at the Table, her third studio album (fourth overall) three days before her birthday, on June 21, 2016.
-On September 27, 2016, Solange announced via her Twitter account: "I am overwhelmed with gratitude & excitement to share this work I've written and created, with you... #ASeatAtTheTable" on September 30, 2016.
+On September 27, 2016, Solange announced via her Twitter account: "I am overwhelmed with gratitude & excitement to share this work I've written and created, with you... #ASeatAtTheTable".
 In a statement, Solange described the new album as "a project on identity, empowerment, independence, grief and healing."
-She had reportedly been working on the album since 2013.
+Set for release on September 30, she had reportedly been working on the album since 2013.